sheyabernstein/MMM-pihole-stats/README.md

 1. Clone this repo into `~/MagicMirror/modules` directory.<br>
   `git clone https://github.com/sheyabernstein/MMM-pihole-stats.git`
+2. Run `npm install` in the cloned module directory
-2. Obtain an API token from your PiHole installation by navigating to [http://pi.hole/admin/settings.php?tab=api](http://pi.hole/admin/settings.php?tab=api) and clicking `Show API token`
+3. Obtain an API token from your PiHole installation by navigating to [http://pi.hole/admin/settings.php?tab=api](http://pi.hole/admin/settings.php?tab=api) and clicking `Show API token`
-3. Configure your `~/MagicMirror/config/config.js`
+4. Configure your `~/MagicMirror/config/config.js`

 Here is an example entry for `config.js`: